allapps2/shortcuts/CONTRIBUTING.md

 `sudo php </path/to/clone>/app/index.php install-global`

-This way `sc` will run your development version to let you test your changes.
+This way `sc` will run your development version to let you test your changes immediately.

 ### recompile short.phar